david672orford/tech-for-teaching/software/3d-modeling.md

 for use in instruction.
 Since I have not figured how best to do this myself yet, for now this is just my notes.

+X3D and its predecessor VRML (Virtual Reality Markup Language) are file formats for 3D scenes to be displayed in web browsers.

 ## Software For Creating VRML/X3D Scenes

 * [Blender](https://www.blender.org) --